Chapter 67:

 And, sure, we may have left the dungeon with more companions than we started, but wasn’t that a success in the grand scheme of things?

 Gah!—no rest for the wicked and all that.
-I thought as I crossed over to the dresser where my locally sourced clothing rested.
+I thought as I crossed over to the dresser where my new, locally sourced clothing rested.

-Rolling the sleeves up to my elbows and freeing a button or two from the top, I enjoyed my new cultist-chic look.
-I found this particularly funny since I knew this town had a cult problem that really needed to be dealt with by the heroes of this world.
+With my last set of threads being a little more ‘acid-washed’ than I preferred, I had decided to purchase some clothing from Squalls Crossing.
+They were nothing more than flowy wide-leg shorts and a ye olde fashion Henley, but the mobility and airiness were perfect for my dexterous fighting style.
+Rolling the sleeves up to my elbows and freeing a button or two from the top, I enjoyed my new cultist-chic look, a style that I found particularly funny since I knew this town had a cult problem that really needed to be dealt with by the heroes of this world.

 But that’s their problem to solve.
 I’ve got other business.

-The first and most striking figure of the group was Rionriv Singlemoon, our resident super-sorceress.
+The first and most striking figure of the group was Rionriv Singlemoon, the triop's resident super-sorceress.
 Her rich mocha skin tone and piercing sapphire blue eyes were only a few of her most beautiful features.
 The part of this elegant human that drew the most attention, aside from her perkier assets, was her red-orange hair, which now had a permanent shock of neon blue at the ends—a gift of her elemental attunement.

 Finally, our secretive Sharzin Thistlewillow was our wonderful shadow chef.
 Currently, the groundling's hood was down, exposing her pitch-black hair and alabaster skin to the world.
 Suspicious silvery eyes that glimmered like diamonds in the light caught a glimpse of me as I approached, pulling her gaze.
 She was our skulker and could pinpoint a target’s weakest point with ease.

 “Iz, finally.”
-Sharzin announced, beckoning me over
+Sharzin announced, beckoning me over.

-This left me, Ishara.
-Age, somewhere past sixteen at this point.
+I waved, casually strolling over to the table.
+This left me, Ishara, age somewhere past sixteen at this point.
 In actuality, Tahvin, the author of this world and from another one entirely—but I was keeping that under wraps for the time being.
 I was the group tank and part-time healer.
+All of this was a nice way of saying that I was the party meat shield.

 “Come, sit,” Rionriv ordered, patting the vacant seat beside her.
 “We’re chatting.”

+Eeep— I thought, presenting a smile to hide my nerves.
 I still haven’t answered her question from a few days ago.
 Looks like my time is up.

 “Thanks,” I replied, sliding into the tight booth where I picked up the stein with a sniff.
 “What’s this?
 Smells sweet.”